benja0x40/LittleThumb/README.md

 LittleThumb
 ================================================================================

-Crude automation mechanism for saving and loading R objects to/from RDS files.
+Automation mechanism for saving and loading R objects to/from RDS files.

 ### <a name="install"></a>Installation